 Having dreamt themselves into the world via the internet from an early age, Neema Githere’s work prototypes relationality-as-art through experiments that span curation, community organizing, social design, travel and image-making.
 Githere (b.
-Nairobi, Kenya) has been building a research-based embodiment practice since 2016, beginning with a project called #digitaldiaspora which traveled to over 20 countries exploring how Afrodiasporic creatives were articulating new identities on- and offline.
+Nairobi) has been building a research-based embodiment practice since 2016, beginning with a project entitled #digitaldiaspora – inspired by Anna Everett’s Digital Diaspora: A Race for Cyberspace (SUNY Press, 2009) – which traveled to over 20 countries exploring how Afrodiasporic creatives were articulating new identities on- and offline.
+Their practice has evolved into an examination of networked repair through cyber-cartography, with a focus on Afropresentism – an inquiry into how descendents of exile can invoke somatic attunement amidst systematised algorithmic displacement.
+Githere’s concept of Afropresentism–a term they coined in 2017 to explore diasporic embodiment in the age of Big Data–has influenced conferences and exhibitions in four continents.

 Full Bio